Iryna Kravchenko Iryna KravchenkoChief Editor

 Read how to estimate software development costs.

-A large selection of software modules allows you to meet different needs, but standard features are not always enough for complex specific tasks.
+A large selection of software modules allows you to meet specific needs, but standard features are not always enough for complex, specific tasks.
 You can customize them, but you will not be able to fully adapt to all requirements with most off-the-shelf products.

 Pros and cons of off-the-shelf software